From BR Bullpen

 Biographical Information

 Deron, who hit 245 home runs in his major league career, originally came up with the New York Yankees as a third baseman in 1960.
 The Yanks already had Clete Boyer at the position and so Johnson was traded to the Kansas City Athletics during 1961.
 Johnson missed the first part of 1962 due to being on the military list until July 31st.
 He reached the big leagues to stay with the Cincinnati Reds, for whom he played from 1964 to 1967.
 He was traded to the Atlanta Braves for 1968; after a mediocre season there, he experienced a resurgence with the Philadelphia Phillies, his employers from 1969 through early 1973.
-His peak home run total, 34, was with the 1971 Phillies.
+His peak home run total, 34, came in 1971.
 He played first base and the outfield as well as his original position of third base.

 Johnson was one of the first players brought in to be a DH specialist.
 When the American League adopted the designated hitter for the 1973 season, most league teams did not think it worthwhile to go out and acquire a player who would be strictly a DH.
 As the season wore on, many teams saw an advantage to using a slugger who was beyond his prime and suspect on defense in that role.
 In May of 1973, the Oakland A's acquired Johnson from the Phillies to be their DH, a role that Johnson filled for the remainder of the season.
 He hit 19 HR with the A's (plus one with the Phillies) and drove in 81 runs, but batted only .246.
 1973 was the only season in which Johnson saw postseason action as the A's won a World Championship.